Man City surges to 3-1 win over Chelsea in Premier League

 An initial cross from the Belgium playmaker was intercepted by Thiago Silva, but he regained the ball to set up Foden for the second.
 It was a slick final touch from Foden that allowed him to beat Mendy at his near post.

+“We conceded two really poor goals back to back in the game,” Lampard said.
+“I felt it knocked us, and that we didn’t react as well as I’d want.
+Serious lessons in the first half.
+Good character in the second half but the game was done.”

 The third was started and completed by De Bruyne.
 He headed to Sterling to launch a breakaway down half the length of the pitch unchallenged before hitting the goal frame with a shot.
-By that time, De Bruyne had arrived to meet the rebound in the 34th minute.
+By that time, De Bruyne had arrived to meet the rebound in the 34th minute, scoring on the day the playmaker was deployed as the central striker.

+“A little bizarre in the beginning — I’ve done it a couple of times in my career,” he said.
+“Obviously there are a lot of strikers, forward players who are out.
+The coach asked me to do this job so I tried to do it as best as possible, and it is good we won in this way.”

 Only Mendy’s quick reaction in the Chelsea goal prevented a close-range header from Rodri going into the top corner at the start of the second half.